 In the third quarter of fiscal 2019, we recorded a charge of \$275 million to other expenses related to this EC fine.
 We provided a financial guarantee in the first quarter of fiscal 2020 to satisfy the obligation in lieu of cash payment while we appeal the EC's decision.
 The fine is accruing interest at a rate of 1.50% per annum while it is outstanding.
 In the fourth quarter of fiscal 2019, we designated the liability as a hedge of our net investment in certain foreign subsidiaries, with gains and losses recorded in accumulated other comprehensive income as a component of the foreign currency translation adjustment.
-At March 28, 2021, the liability, including related foreign currency losses and accrued interest (which, to the extent they were not related to the net investment hedge, were recorded in investment and other income, net), was \$292 million and included in other current liabilities.
+At June 27, 2021, the liability, including related foreign currency losses and accrued interest (which, to the extent they were not related to the net investment hedge, were recorded in investment and other income, net), was \$296 million and included in other current liabilities.

 European Commission (EC) Investigation: On October 15, 2014, the EC notified us that it was conducting an investigation of us relating to Articles 101 and/or 102 of the Treaty on the Functioning of the European Union (TFEU).
 On July 16, 2015, the EC announced that it had initiated formal proceedings in this matter.
 On January 24, 2018, the EC issued a decision finding that pursuant to an agreement with Apple Inc. we paid significant amounts to Apple on the condition that it exclusively use our baseband chipsets in its smartphones and tablets, reducing Apple's incentives to source baseband chipsets from our competitors and harming competition and innovation for certain baseband chipsets, and imposed a fine of 997 million euros.
 On April 6, 2018, we filed an appeal of the EC's decision with the General Court of the European Union.
-A hearing before the court is scheduled for May 4-6, 2021.
+From May 4, 2021 to May 6, 2021, a hearing on our appeal was held before the court.
+The court has not yet issued a ruling.
 We believe that our business practices do not violate the EU competition rules.

 In the first quarter of fiscal 2018, we recorded a charge of \$1.2 billion to other expenses related to this EC fine.
 We provided financial guarantees in the third quarter of fiscal 2018 to satisfy the obligation in lieu of cash payment while we appeal the EC's decision.
 The fine is accruing interest at a rate of 1.50% per annum while it is outstanding.
 In the first quarter of fiscal 2019, we designated the liability as a hedge of our net investment in certain foreign subsidiaries, with gains and losses recorded in accumulated other comprehensive income as a component of the foreign currency translation adjustment.
-At March 28, 2021, the liability, including related foreign currency gains and accrued interest (which, to the extent they were not related to the net investment hedge, were recorded in investment and other income, net), was \$1.2 billion and included in other current liabilities.
+At June 27, 2021, the liability, including related foreign currency losses and accrued interest (which, to the extent they were not related to the net investment hedge, were recorded in investment and other income, net), was \$1.2 billion and included in other current liabilities.